Packing like a pro

 • Avoid drinking tap water; for brushing teeth and showering, municipally supplied water is generally fine.

 !!!
-Wash your hands regularly and thoroughly.
+Wash your hands regularly and thoroughly with enough soap.
 Use disinfectant gel or wipes.

 Tipping

 Gratuities are always voluntary and at the discretion of each visitor.
 However, in Ecuador, they form part of the local tourism culture and are received with special appreciation when they reflect a positive experience.
-We kindly ask you to consider this local custom, particularly since many tourism professionals work extended hours, including weekends and public holidays, to ensure your journey is memorable.
+Please consider this local custom, particularly since many tourism professionals work extended hours, including weekends and public holidays, to ensure your journey is memorable.

 Indicative guidelines for Mainland Ecuador: